KeerZhang345/Droplet-Optical-Microscopy-Images-Analysis/README.md

 # DropletCorrLab
 *(Droplet Optical Microscopy Images Analysis)*

-**DropletCorLab** is a research-oriented Python package for the analysis of optical microscopy images of droplets, with a focus on data-driven monitoring of corrosion processes occurring under droplets.
+**DropletCorrLab** is a research-oriented Python package for the analysis of optical microscopy images of droplets, with a focus on data-driven monitoring of corrosion processes occurring under droplets.